Office B

 Date: August 2020 Location: Chiba, Japan Area: 103m2 Function: Office, Guest house Status: Competition Collaborator: Ishimura+Neichi Structural design: Yohei Tomioka, Takayuki Fujimoto Client: BEANS Ltd.

-Office B is a proposal for the new headquarters of BEANS Ltd., a small contractor based in the Tokyo area.
-The project was developed for an invited competition in Chiba, a neighbourhood where housing and small workshops coexist.
-Rather than enclosing the limited site with a conventional building, the design opens the ground level to the city, providing a green and accessible base for storage, parking, and outdoor activities.
-Above this open ground plane, the office and guest accommodation are suspended from a robust steel frame, reversing the conventional logic of construction.
-By situating the workplace at the top level, the staff benefit from broad views across the neighbourhood and towards Tokyo Bay, while the guesthouse occupies the intermediate floor, offering an adaptable retreat for visitors.
-More than a functional workplace, the scheme suggests a new model of small offices that can reshape residential districts by contributing shared space back to the city.
+Office B is a proposal for the new headquarters of BEANS Ltd., a small contractor based in the Tokyo area, developed as part of an invited competition in Chiba.
+The site sits within a neighbourhood where housing and small-scale workshops coexist, forming a hybrid urban fabric.
+Rather than occupying the plot with a conventional enclosed volume, the project opens the ground level to the city.
+This layer functions as a shared base, accommodating storage, parking, and outdoor activities within a green and permeable setting.
+Above, the office and guest accommodation are suspended from a robust steel frame, inverting the typical logic of construction.
+The workplace is positioned at the top level, allowing staff to benefit from expansive views across the surrounding neighbourhood and towards Tokyo Bay.
+The intermediate floor houses a guest unit, offering a flexible retreat for visitors and collaborators.
+Beyond its immediate programme, the proposal explores an alternative model for small-scale offices.
+By lifting the building and returning the ground plane to the public realm, it introduces a spatial exchange between private use and the city, suggesting how workplaces can contribute to the life of residential districts.